Adding Property Damage to your Auto Insurance

 Using that same scenario with a different driver, with better coverage.
 The 2nd driver that has 100/300/50 insurance coverage and will be in the clear.
 He’s not concerned at all, but the 1st driver has something to be concerned about.
 Remember, you are at fault.
 It’s ultimately up to you financially, to bring the other driver back to pre-accident condition in every way.

 What if the scenario is a little different?
 What if you hit a 2017 BMW 5 Series 530i Sedan that starts around $51,200, plus add in the $2,000 brick wall you took out.
 You are in it $53,200.
 If you are the 100/300/50 driver, you’d be $3,200 upside down in this scenario, and the first driver with 25/50/20, they’re upside down $33,200!
 Ouch!
 Even being upside down for $3,000 dollars is no pocket change.
 Here’s what we suggest.

-For just a little bit more coverage, (which is really not that much more money added to your premium), you could significantly reduce your chances of being sued because you don’t have enough property coverage on your insurance policy.
+For just a little bit more coverage, (which is really not that much more money added to your premium), you could significantly reduce your chances of being sued because you don’t have enough property damage liability coverage on your insurance policy.
 You can’t control who you may have an accident with.
 That’s why they call it an accident, right?
 You can’t control who you hit.
 It may be a $5,000 car or a $51,200 car, or more!
-It is a very smart idea to speak to your agent about having enough property damage in your coverage.
+It is a very smart idea to speak to your auto insurance agent about having enough property damage in your coverage.
 Bump up that 3rd number to cover the more expensive cars that are all around us on the roads these days.
 Especially in Nevada where nearly 85% of people involved in accidents end up calling a lawyer!